sambuccid/hulipaa/UI_tests.md

 - When loading the preview of the result, if the parse function is not valid or it throws an expection an error message will be shown

 ## User story 6
-This is about having multiple results, searching for words like: this,repeatedword,page1,page2
+This is about having multiple results, searching for words repeated in multiple pages
 - Multiple results are shown, each result expands and collapses independently and we can open them
-- Searching for a word like `page1` or `page2` check that the results are ordered based on the number of occurrences of the word in the page
+- Searching for a word present more in one page than the other, check that the results are ordered based on the number of occurrences of the word in the page
 - When there is an error with a result(due to 404 or parsing) just the single result should be affected and the other results should still be accessible

 ## User story 7
 When the user searched for multiple words
-- Results for all the words are shown(try searching for wordJustOnPage1 and wordJustOnPage2 and then them together)
+- Results for all the words are shown
 - Searching for words mentioned in all pages it will sort the results based on the number of total occurrences of all the words on each page